tier4/autoware-documentation/docs/design/autoware-interfaces/index.md

 ## Features

-This section describes the features common to all interfaces in Autoware.
+This section describes common features for all interfaces in Autoware.
 See the following for each interface.

 - Features of AD API
 - Features of Component Interface